LouisJalouzot/MLEM/README.md

 To mitigate this, you can try decreasing `threshold` (e.g. to 0.005 instead of the default 0.01) so that the estimated `batch_size` is larger (or override it at the initialization of MLEM).
 Note that a larger `batch_size` will increase memory usage and increase computation time.
 Alternatively you can try increasing the `patience` parameter (e.g. to 100 instead of the default 50).
+Alternatively, you can also set `random_seed` to ensure reproducibility.

 ## Out of memory errors